Best Mirrorless Cameras for Astrophotography (2024)

 Mirrorless Cameras and Astrophotography

-Finally, it is worth noting that in 2022, for the first time, mirrorless cameras became more commonly used than DSLRs in the competition.
+Finally, it is worth noting that 2022 was the year that mirrorless cameras became more commonly used than DSLRs in the competition and this has continued in the years since.

 You can see a clear trend in this year-by-year chart below: